This post may contain affiliate links. Click here to see what that means.

 For more delicious nutrition, check out my recipe for kale with cranberries, featured alongside the chicken hearts in the photo above.

 - Prepare the hearts by cutting off the fatty tops and removing any slippery outer membranes.
+Then rinse to remove any blood.
 Put the prepared hearts in a bowl.
 (You lose about half the weight in the preparation, so expect to have 1 lb. of prepared hearts.)

-- Put 1 Tbsp. olive oil, along with the rest of the ingredients, in a small bowl.
+- Combine remaining ingredients in a small bowl to make the marinade.
 Stir with a fork and pour over the hearts.
 Marinate in the refrigerator 1-2 hours.

-- Heat the remaining Tbsp. olive oil in a large skillet over medium-high heat.
+- When ready to cook, heat a large skillet over medium-high heat.

 - Use a slotted spoon to transfer the hearts from the bowl to the skillet.